 The Battle of Halani was fought in 1783 for control of the Sindh region, now in modern-day Pakistan.
 The battle was fought between the Baloch tribe Talpurs and the Sindhi tribe Kalhora near Halani village.
 The Talpurs, led by Mir Fateh Ali Khan Talpur, won the battle and established the Talpur dynasty after ending the rule of Mian Abdul Nabi Kalhoro.

-Text of the stone erected at the battle field of Halani, by Muhammad Siddique G. Memon:
+Below is the text of the stone erected at the battlefield of Halani, by Muhammad Siddique G. Memon

 The curse of God’s wrath upon him who would try to destroy this stone.

 Acknowledgment: The editor wishes to express his thanks to Muhammad Siddique G. Memon for providing this text, written by him.